 As a project officer she coordinated and developed activities within the framework of UN’s Millennium Development Goals.
 Later on she followed the transition of those goals to the shift in thinking towards the Sustainable Development Goals, SDG’s.
 As a youth officer she carried out activities with young activists, such as a project leader training in the Lake Victoria Region.

-In the beginning of her career, Eva worked as a consultant on evaluations for Skill Scandinavia for two years.
+In the beginning of her career, Brattander worked as a consultant on evaluations for Skill Scandinavia for two years.
 She received special distinction for being successful amongst fellow consultants.
 Her academic background includes a MSSc degree in Professional Social Analysis from Linköping University in 2005.